hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 The constructed form and the literal form result in exactly the same sort of object.
 The only difference really is that you can add one or more key/value pairs to the literal declaration, whereas with constructed-form objects, you must add the properties one-by-one.

-5. ### Which form is more common? literal or constructed?
+5. ### Which form of obejects is more common? literal or constructed?

 It's extremely uncommon to use the "constructed form" for creating objects as just shown.
 You would pretty much always want to use the literal syntax form.
 The same will be true of most of the built-in objects.